Transfer-appropriate processing

-Transfer-appropriate processing (TAP) is a type of state-dependent memory specifically showing that memory performance is not only determined by the depth of processing (where associating meaning with information strengthens the memory; see levels-of-processing effect), but by the relationship between how information is initially encoded and how it is later retrieved.
+Transfer-appropriate processing (TAP) is a type of state-dependent memory specifically showing that memory performance is not only determined by the depth of processing (where associating meaning with information strengthens memory; see levels-of-processing effect), but by the relationship between how information is initially encoded and how it is later retrieved.

 Further explanation

 Memory will be best when the processes engaged in during encoding match those engaged in during retrieval.
 Transfer-appropriate processing (TAP) argues that to have memory successfully recalled there needs to be a successful encoding process.
 There has been an argument among cognitive psychologists that suggests that the encoding process and retrieval processes are substantially similar.
 In an experiment that tested TAP researchers found this argument to be true.
 They found that successful memory retrieval backs up the encoding process, which therefore has a similar effect on both the retrieval and encoding function.
 This experiment also pointed out that there are certain variables to consider when looking at TAP because they greatly limit the effectiveness of the retrieval and encoding processes.
 They believed that to change TAP into a broader form, you would have to question whether the two processing forms actually coincide.
 Also, TAP is an information-processing action that occurs in two stages; the first includes the procedures that should manipulate the information that coincides with the task activity, and the second stage focuses on the experience that the task activity created.
 Meaning, that we do not process stimuli all at one time, but instead break it down into a series of responses.